DistRap/lambdadrive/README.rst

   Polls status register every 1000ms after successful initialization.
 CANSendRecv
   Test application sending packets from CAN1, blinks on received packets.
-CAN2UART
-  Test application for receiving and sending
-  CAN packets controlled by UART
 Blink
   Blinks external LEDs on GPIO1 and GPIO2
 Spin